JoshCork/NeighborhoodMap/README.md

 ## 3/23/2016
+Trying to deploy to gh-pages is easy once I get the project to build.
+Need to pick up tomorrow getting gulp to build the project w/out errors and create the distribution.
+Right now there are errors with jquery.

 Updated the look and feel.
 Added in a new library for pulling weather but need to add that to the UI next.
 Created a gh-pages branch but it doesn't seem to be working for some reason.
 Need to pick up here tomorrow getting the weather component ui element working and displayed where I want it.
 Other thigns I may want to do is to pull the first paragraph from Wikipedia for a location and place that somewhere.

 ## 3/22/2016
 Explored a bunch of API's today.
 Can't seem to get the realestate service I was going to use to work because of an issue with cross site scripting and local host.
 Tomorrow I'm going to pick up with Yahoo weather and I requested a key to a service that will give average rental prices for a give city / state combination.
 I think that will be good enough to round it out as an example of what can be done.